$150 per group (up to 25 students)

 - explore the history of the written and printed word in the World of the book exhibition

-- gain insights into the Library's History of the Book collection and explore the history of printing and book production
+- gain insights into the Library's History of the Book collection and explore the role of books throughout history

 - take a guided tour of the Library's unique heritage spaces, including the iconic La Trobe Reading Room.